alexmalyutindev/urp-height-fog/REPORT.md

 - I have chosen Unity 6.0.59f1 instead of 6.0.56f1 because of security vulnerability.
 - The `HeightFogFeature` pass is injected at `RenderPassEvent.BeforeRenderingTransparents`.
 - Feature is using URP's DepthCopy `_CameraDepthTexture` for fog calculation, and ColorCopy `_CameraOpaqueTexture` for blending.
-- Instead of using direct AlphaBlend mode in shader, I'm using manual blending with `_CameraOpaqueTexture`, that gives slightly better results on Mali chip.
+- For some chips instead of direct AlphaBlend mode, I'm using manual blending with `_CameraOpaqueTexture`, that gives slightly better results.

 ---